BlafKing/sd-civitai-browser-plus/README.md

 * Feature: Hide installed models filter toggle.
 * Feature: Better display of permissions and tags in model info.
 * New setting: Append sub folders to custom image path.
-* New setting: Toggle gif/video playback, Disable if video's are taking high CPU usage.
+* New setting: Toggle gif/video playback, Disable if videos are causing high CPU usage.
 * Bug fix: Better handling if hash is not found.

 ---